NaikVedhas/Tune-Trax/README.md

 <h2 align="center">🔮Key attributes </h2>

-- [x] Support your favourite Artist by giving direct donationsto them.
+- [x] Support your favourite Artist by giving direct donations to them.
-- [x] Only Straming platforms can download the song if authorized by Artist.
+- [x] Only Straming platforms can Download the song if authorized by Artist.
-- [x] Stream unlimited high quality songs for free without a Wallet!!
+- [x] Stream Unlimited high quality songs for Free without a Wallet!!
 - [x] Effortlessly upload your songs within seconds, free from the involvement of intermediary platforms and cumbersome paperwork.

 <h2 align="center">📱Screenshots </h2>